Glossary

 What is AI agent observability?

-But observability watches; it does not govern.
+Observability stops at watching.
 It has no opinion on what an agent is allowed to do, no gate that holds a risky change before it lands, and no path for a human to intervene mid-run.
-It is the evidence supply for those decisions, not the decisions themselves — which is the line between an audit trail you answer for and a dashboard you glance at.
+It supplies the evidence for those decisions without making any of them, which is the line between an audit trail you answer for and a dashboard you glance at.

 How it relates to agent management